Owen Miller Player Props: Brewers vs. Angels

 Owen Miller At The Plate

-- Miller will look to extend his seven-game hitting streak.
-He's batting .267 during his last games.
+- Miller will look to extend his eight-game hitting streak.
+He's batting .286 during his last outings.

-- Miller has had a base hit in 10 of 15 games this season, and multiple hits once.
+- Miller has had a base hit in 11 of 16 games this year, and multiple hits once.

-- In 15 games played this season, he has not hit a long ball.
+- Miller has driven in a run in three games this year (18.8%), but has had no multiple-RBI games.

-- He has scored in four games this season (26.7%), but has had no multi-run games.
+- In five of 16 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.